How to Fight Airline and Travel Agency Chargebacks

 The truth is that fighting chargebacks is a difficult job for any company.
 Since chargebacks are decided by issuing banks, who vary in their standards of evidence and have some incentive to err on the side of the cardholder, merchants can often be blindsided by decisions to uphold chargebacks that they thought were a sure win.

 Chargeback specialists are experts at preventing and fighting chargebacks.
-Many of these services use advanced tools like AI and analytics to help their clients identify the root causes of their chargebacks in order to prevent future ones.
+Many of these services use advanced tools like AI and analytics to increase efficiency, improve revenue recovery, and help their clients identify the root causes of their chargebacks in order to prevent future ones.

-They also know the ins and outs of how the major issuing banks decide chargeback cases, enabling them to be far more successful in fighting chargebacks than most merchants.
+They also have extensive data on how the major issuing banks decide chargeback cases, enabling them to be far more successful in fighting chargebacks than most merchants.

 Doing business in the air travel industry means keeping track of a lot of moving parts, and dealing with the chargebacks and fraud schemes this industry generates isn’t any less hectic.
 Effective chargeback prevention starts at the policy level, with the procedures you put in place to validate customer identities and document your process so that you can make the most compelling case for yourself when the inevitable friendly fraud chargebacks hit you.

-Just remember that if your chargeback rates get too high, there’s always help to be found—the right chargeback management firm can analyze your situation and help you put together the right strategy to get it under control.
+Just remember that there’s always help to be found—the right chargeback management firm can analyze your situation and help you put together the right strategy to maximize ROI for your business.